 I know this is a very stressful time for everyone and couples who are planning a wedding right now have lots of questions.
 I wish I had lots of answers for you and could tell you when the right time to have your wedding would be, but unfortunately, no one does.
 What I will promise though is to keep this page up to date with what is going on with our local county clerk offices and what I can offer during this time.
-I will try to update this weekly (or as new developments happen.)
+I will try to update this as new developments happen.

-As of June 27, 2020:
+As of October 14, 2020:

-Macomb County Clerk Offering an online option.
+Macomb County Clerk Offering an online option/appointments.
 You will need the application to be notarized.
 Please note it can take 2 – 3 WEEKS to process right now.
 Directions are on their website.
 Office itself is closed.

 What happens when things start opening up but large gatherings are still not allowed?
 We still want to get married!

 I will be taking precautions – masks, gloves, hand sanitizer – the whole thing – and we can keep people safe.
 I have a small garden in my backyard in Ferndale that was created in part to do weddings in.
 I was even able to do one before all gatherings were shut down and here are pictures of it.
 My fee for small elopements is $150 and if you want to use the garden it is just $50 additional.
 Go to my Contact page and send me a message for further info!
 Note – the garden as of October is beginning to go into winter mode.
 It can still be used, but it is not in full bloom anymore.